-Apple is reportedly developing the next version of its Apple Watch operating system, thought to be called watchOS 7, and it appears to be loading the software with big changes and features, including sleep tracking.
+Apple revealed the next version of its Apple Watch operating system, watchOS 7, during its Worldwide Developer Conference in June and it's loading the software with big changes.

 - Official release later in the year

 - Public beta going live in July 2020

 The watchOS 7 developer beta is already live for developers to test.
 Apple said the first watchOS 7 public beta will launch in July.

 In terms of an official release date for everyday consumers, Apple will likely be ready to deploy watchOS 7 sometime around autumn 2020 - when the Watch Series 6 is also due - as we can't imagine the company launching the next Apple Watch without any new software features.

 Here are some of the most interesting features Apple announced were coming to watchOS 7.